 CS 2.
 Introduction to Programming Methods.
-9 units (2-6-1); second term.
+9 units (3-5-1); second term.
 Prerequisites: CS 1 or equivalent.
 CS 2 is a demanding course in programming languages and computer science.
-Topics covered include data structures, including lists, trees, and graphs; implementation and performance analysis of common algorithms; algorithm design principles, in particular recursion and dynamic programming; concurrency and network programming; basic numerical computation methods.
-Heavy emphasis is placed on the use of compiled languages and development tools, including source control and debugging.
-The course includes weekly laboratory exercises and written homework covering the lecture material and program design.
+Topics covered include data structures, including lists, trees, and graphs; implementation and performance analysis of fundamental algorithms; algorithm design principles, in particular recursion and dynamic programming; Heavy emphasis is placed on the use of compiled languages and development tools, including source control and debugging.
+The course includes weekly laboratory exercises and projects covering the lecture material and program design.
 The course is intended to establish a foundation for further work in many topics in the computer science option.
-Instructors: Barr, Desbrun, Libeskind-Hadas.
+Instructor: Blank.

 CS 4.
 Fundamentals of Computer Programming.
 9 units (3-4-2); second term.
 Prerequisite: CS 1 or instructor's permission.
 This course gives students the conceptual background necessary to construct and analyze programs, which includes specifying computations, understanding evaluation models, and using major programming language constructs (functions and procedures, conditionals, recursion and looping, scoping and environments, compound data, side effects, higher-order functions and functional programming, and object-oriented programming).
 It emphasizes key issues that arise in programming and in computation in general, including time and space complexity, choice of data representation, and abstraction management.
 This course is intended for students with some programming background who want a deeper understanding of the conceptual issues involved in computer programming.
 Instructor: Vanier.

 CS 9.
 Introduction to Computer Science Research.
 1 unit (1-0-0); first term.
-This course will introduce the research areas of the computer science faculty, through weekly overview talks by the faculty aimed at first-year undergraduates.
-Others may wish to take the course to gain an understanding of the scope of the field.
+This course will introduce students to research areas in CS through weekly overview talks by Caltech faculty and aimed at first-year undergraduates.
+More senior students may wish to take the course to gain an understanding of the scope of research in computer science.
 Graded pass/fail.
-Instructor: Desbrun.
+Instructor: Low.

 CS 21.
 Decidability and Tractability.
 9 units (3-0-6); second term.
 Prerequisite: CS 2 (may be taken concurrently).
 This course introduces the formal foundations of computer science, the fundamental limits of computation, and the limits of efficient computation.
 Topics will include automata and Turing machines, decidability and undecidability, reductions between computational problems, and the theory of NP-completeness.
 Instructor: Umans.

 CS 24.
 Introduction to Computing Systems.
-9 units (3-3-3); third term.
-Prerequisites: Familiarity with C equivalent to having taken the CS 11 C track.
+9 units (3-3-3); first term.
+Prerequisites: Familiarity with C equivalent to having taken the CS 11 C track or CS 3.
 Basic introduction to computer systems, including hardware-software interface, computer architecture, and operating systems.
 Course emphasizes computer system abstractions and the hardware and software techniques necessary to support them, including virtualization (e.g., memory, processing, communication), dynamic resource management, and common-case optimization, isolation, and naming.
-Instructor: Pinkston.
+Instructor: Blank.

 CS 38.
-Introduction to Algorithms.
+Algorithms.
 9 units (3-0-6); third term.
-Prerequisites: CS 2; Ma/CS 6 a or Ma 121 a; and CS 21 or CS/EE/Ma 129 a.
+Prerequisites: CS 2; Ma/CS 6 a or Ma 121 a; and CS 21.
 This course introduces techniques for the design and analysis of efficient algorithms.
 Major design techniques (the greedy approach, divide and conquer, dynamic programming, linear programming) will be introduced through a variety of algebraic, graph, and optimization problems.
 Methods for identifying intractability (via NP-completeness) will be discussed.
 Instructor: Schulman.

 EE/CS 53.
 Microprocessor Project Laboratory.
 12 units (0-12-0).
 For course description, see Electrical Engineering.

 CS/EE/ME 75 abc.
-Introduction to Multidisciplinary Systems Engineering.
-3 units (2-0-1) , 6 units (2-0-4), or 9 units (2-0-7) first term; 6 units (2-3-1), 9 units (2-6-1), or 12 units (2-9-1) second term; 12 units (2-9-1), 15 units (2-12-1), or 18 units (2-15-1), with instructor's permission, third term.
+Multidisciplinary Systems Engineering.
+3 units (2-0-1), 6 units (2-0-4), or 9 units (2-0-7) first term; 6 units (2-3-1), 9 units (2-6-1), or 12 units (2-9-1) second and third terms; units according to project selected.
 This course presents the fundamentals of modern multidisciplinary systems engineering in the context of a substantial design project.
 Students from a variety of disciplines will conceive, design, implement, and operate a system involving electrical, information, and mechanical engineering components.
 Specific tools will be provided for setting project goals and objectives, managing interfaces between component subsystems, working in design teams, and tracking progress against tasks.
 Students will be expected to apply knowledge from other courses at Caltech in designing and implementing specific subsystems.
 During the first two terms of the course, students will attend project meetings and learn some basic tools for project design, while taking courses in CS, EE, and ME that are related to the course project.
 During the third term, the entire team will build, document, and demonstrate the course design project, which will differ from year to year.
 Freshmen must receive permission from the lead instructor to enroll.
-Not offered 2016-17.
+Instructor: Burdick.

 CS 101 abc.
 Special Topics in Computer Science.
 Units in accordance with work accomplished; offered by announcement.
 Prerequisites: CS 21 and CS 38, or instructor's permission.
 The topics covered vary from year to year, depending on the students and staff.
 Primarily for undergraduates.